Joystream/founding-members/README.md

 <div align="center">
-  <h3>A repo to store information about the Founding Member program.<h3>
+  <h3>A repo to organize information about the Founding Member program.<h3>
 </div>

 <div align="center">